 15—20 minutes to discuss the situation, confirm the analysis is appropriate, and agree on scope and assumptions.
 No technical preparation required.

 Data intake, analysis (5—7 business days), and delivery.
 The output goes to the referring professional first.
-When appropriate, you review before it is shared further with the client or their advisory team.
+When appropriate, you review the concentrated position transition CPA analysis deliverable before it is shared further with the client or their advisory team.

 The feasibility memo and discussion points are designed to support your conversation with the client and their advisors — not to substitute for it.

 A concentrated-position transition is hard to discuss without specific data.
-The analysis gives the CPA concrete tradeoff numbers — gains estimates, path comparisons, implementation implications — specific to the client's actual situation, not a generic illustration.
+The concentrated position transition CPA analysis gives the CPA concrete tradeoff numbers — gains estimates, path comparisons, implementation implications — specific to the client's actual situation, not a generic illustration.

 The output is designed to be reviewed and contextualized by the professional team before any action.
 The CPA is not delegating judgment — they are adding a structured analytical layer to the planning process.
 The client's tax and investment decisions remain with their advisors.